CITANZ/society-documentation/Act-2022-Amendments.md

 ## [NEW SECTION] Section 28 — Amendments to the Constitution

-*This new section is required to comply with section 26(1)(k) of the Incorporated Societies Act 2022, which requires the constitution to set out the method by which the constitution may be amended.
+*This new section replaces Rule 24 of the existing Rules, to comply with section 26(1)(i) of the Incorporated Societies Act 2022, which requires the constitution to set out the method by which the constitution may be amended.
 See also sections 30–34 of the Act.*

 **28.1** This Constitution may be amended by a resolution passed by a two‑thirds (⅔) majority of members present and voting at a General Meeting.